helloanh/DIRAC/README.md

 + logout of the system

-## Limitation
+## Challenges Limitation

 The AWS cloud application running in an EC2 instance requires access to DICOM file storage on the medical facility.
 There are currently 3 possible endpoints:

 1. VistaImaging Server
 + permissions need to pull files
-+ segmentation in cloud (conversion process to convert dice to stl, there are existing softwares)
 + human involvement to pull and convert image files after scanner and MRIs
-+ try a region/vision, read access to vista imaging
++ may require DICOM conformance statement

 2. Modalities (image machines iself)
 + access to the compass router